jim/kindleland/README.md

 ## Day 17

 * Improved `text` program to have it wrap text at the end of a line and draw within a defined part of the screen.

+## Day 18

+* Added a new `letters` program that allows large letters to be typed across the screen.
+It becomes sluggish when many keys are pressed quickly.
+I will need to add some throttling to the screen updating and move updating the buffer and telling the screen to refresh to a goroutine.